Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 “It’s always easier to be able to say, ‘Do as we do, not do as we say,’ ” Kyte said.

 The administration’s expected aggressive plan to cut U.S. emissions — probably around 50 percent by the end of the decade, compared with 2005 levels — has been telegraphed by officials for weeks.
-It would basically double the goal first put forward by former president Barack Obama as part of the 2015 Paris climate agreement.
+It would basically double the goal first put forward by President Barack Obama as part of the 2015 Paris climate agreement.

 The hope is that such an ambitious U.S. pledge would give Biden and European allies more leverage with other key countries, such as China, Russia, India and Brazil.
 While the United States remains the world’s second-largest emitter, roughly 85 percent of global emissions now come from other nations.